marcolucc/networkSecurityProject/README.md

 # networkSecurityProject
 ___
 ## _Denial of Service_ attack to PLC
-This project consists in a graphical interface in which you can launch a _Denial of Service_ attack against one or more PLCs.
+This project is composed of a graphical interface in which you can launch a _Denial of Service_ attack against one or more PLCs.

 This project was designed to work only with a system composed of three PLCs.